Open Educational Resources

 There are six different Creative Commons licences, which are created by selecting one or more of the four icons.
 Each icon represents a licence restriction, as shown in the image below.

-The Executive Board approved an Open Educational Resources Policy (in German only) on 1 March 2020.
+The Executive Board approved an Open Educational Resources Policy on 1 March 2020.
 This demonstrates the ZHAW’s commitment to the sharing culture that is embedded in the strategy on education and digital transformation for the years 2018 to 2029 (in German only).
 The ZHAW recommends that its lecturers use OER and adapt them for their audience in order to make the most of didactic synergies, content sharing and new perspectives.
 OER offer a constructive solution to copyright restrictions, particularly when it comes to the use of digital media.
 The ZHAW also encourages its lecturers to actively participate in the sharing culture by producing OER.

 According to the ZHAW’s OER policy, sharing OER offers many potential benefits: